 If you’re looking to make an impact at UT and expand your leadership skills, there are plenty of opportunities to do so!
 From getting involved in your residence halls to student government, there is no shortage of leadership possibilities.
 Here are just a few of the ways you can get involved.

 The Student Government Association is a dedicated group of student leaders who aim to ensure the voices of the student body are heard.
-This is done through the promotion of three pillars; compassion, collaboration, and community.
-Through SGA, you are able to not only empower and educate your peers, but you are able to personally grow as a leader.
+This is done through the promotion of three pillars: compassion, collaboration, and community.
+Through SGA, you can not only empower and educate your peers, but you are able to personally grow as a leader.

 Black Cultural Programming Committee (BCPC)

 Another way you can make an impact on campus is by joining the Black Cultural Programming Committee!
 The BCPC provides students the opportunity to develop and present programs and activities that enhance public awareness of African Americans and their accomplishments.
 The BCPC also provides an opportunity for African American students to maintain positive and continuous communication and involvement with the academic and local communities.

 BCPC works to motivate African American students’ self-development, discovery, and esteem during their educational career at the University of Tennessee, Knoxville and fosters an atmosphere for the interaction and unity of African American students within the university community.

 Programs hosted by BCPC include the Annual Southeastern Stomp Fest Step Show, Caribbean Splash Jam, and the Martin Luther King Jr. Day Celebration.
 If you are interested in joining BCPC, you must complete the application during the spring semester!